Chromatic splitting for the $K(2)$-local sphere at $p=2$: Recollections from homotopy theory

-Using the equation of (\ref{eqn:whatv}) we have that $v \equiv v_1^4$ modulo $2$.
-Using the Geometric Boundary Theorem of \fullref{rem:whats-up-GBT} it follows that $v$ itself detects a class $x \in \pi_8 (S^0/16)$ which maps to $\sigma$ under the map $\partial\colon \pi_8 S^0/16 \to \pi_7 S^0$.
-Here, $S^0/16$ is the cofiber of the map $16\colon S^0 \to S^0$.
+Using the Geometric Boundary Theorem of \Cref{rem:whats-up-GBT} and the isomorphism of \eqref{eq:pesky-referee} it follows that the permanent cycle $v$ itself detects a class $x \in \pi_8 (S^0/16)$ which maps to $\sigma$ under the map $\partial\colon \pi_8 S^0/16 \to \pi_7 S^0$.
 The class $x$ is not unique, as the kernel of $\partial$ is $\ZZ/2 \times \ZZ/2$, but the elements of the kernel all have higher Adams-Novikov filtration, so all choices of $x$ are detected by $v$.
-The Adams-Novikov chart for $S^0/16$ in this range is displayed in Table 3 of \cite{ravnovice}.
-The class $v$ of \eqref{eqn:whatv} is clearly displayed there, which is why we have used that notation.